Glimpse/Home/contributing.md

 Having issues?
 --------------

-If you're having issues, please check out our [troubleshooting guide](http://node.getglimpse.com/docs/support/troubleshooting/).
+If you're having issues, please check out our [documentation](http://node.getglimpse.com/docs/) and [troubleshooting guide](http://node.getglimpse.com/docs/support/troubleshooting/).

 If the guide is unable to help you with your issue, feel free to [open an issue](https://github.com/glimpse/Home/issues/new).